-One of the advantages to living in one of those big, master-planned communities is that often they allow residents to swim all year long.
+One of the advantages of living in one of those big, master-planned communities is that often they allow residents to swim all year long.
 Some communities even have full-blown aquatic centers!
 If you don't live in one of those communities, though, you can't use the facilities unless you are an approved guest of a resident.

 Most of the public pools in the Phoenix area close for the season shortly after school starts, which is in August.
 If you love to swim all year long, and you don't have your own pool or you are visiting and not staying at one of our fantastic resorts, where can you swim?
 Thankfully, there are some options.